run-ai/docs/test/k8s.md

 swapoff -a
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --kubernetes-version=v1.18.4
 ```
-Permanently disable swap:
-1. Edit the file /etc/fstab
-2. Comment out any swap entry

-Save the output of the init command.
+Save the output of the `kubeadm init` command.

 ```
 mkdir .kube